The4star/nahimastay/README.md

 An excel spreadsheet was created of the user stories and all the tests that were needed to be carried out in order to verify that the app was functioning as it should.
 Different members performed the tests required and either marked it as complete or as incomplete including notes.

 Bugs that were discovered during final testing were added to a "Bugs that need fixing" column in trello and assigned a user to debug and fix.
 Once fixed, the test case was repeated and the trello card moved to the  "Bugs fixed" column.

+A total of 16 bugs were discovered and fixed during integration testing.

 ##### Testing record